Black Boy: "Southern Night"

 The book begins with a mischievous four-year-old Wright setting fire to his grandmother's house.
-Wright is a curious child living in a household of strict, religious women and violent, irresponsible men.
+Wright is a curious child living in a household of strict, religious women and violent men.
 After his father deserts his family, young Wright is shuffled back and forth between his sick mother, his fanatically religious grandmother, and various maternal aunts, uncles and orphanages attempting to take him in.
 Despite the efforts of various people and groups to take Wright in, he essentially raises himself with no central home.
 He quickly chafes against his surroundings, reading instead of playing with other children, and rejecting the church in favor of agnosticism at a young age.
 Throughout his mischief and hardship, Wright gets involved in fighting and drinking before the age of six.
 When Wright turns eleven, he begins taking jobs and is quickly introduced to the racism that constitutes much of his future.
 He continues to feel more out of place as he grows older and comes in contact with the Jim Crow racism of the 1920s South.
 He finds these circumstances generally unjust and fights attempts to quell his intellectual curiosity and potential as he dreams of moving north and becoming a writer.